Do you own a property in Nice and dream of renting it out on Airbnb? Beware, the ELAN Law could well upset your plans!

 What must you do before renting?

-• Declare your property to the city hall, even for a single night.
+• Declare your property to the town hall, even for a single night.

 • Obtain a 13-digit registration number.